sheffield-bioinformatics-core/ngs_intro_workshop/02-variants.md

 - https://zenodo.org/record/60520#.YYkrqtbP3xo

-Download all the files ending in `.bam` to your laptop
+Download all the files ending in `.bam` to your laptop.
+These files can also be found in the shared google drive.

 You can import the data by: